 Joseph Wallerstein is a Doctoral Student in Sociology.
-He studies homelessness, residential instability, poverty governance, and addiction in the urban U.S. and has strong interests in ethnography and social theory.
-After earning an undergraduate degree in anthropology, he worked as a research assistant on two mixed-methods projects and completed a master's degree in social sciences.
-His master's thesis, "Panhandling and the Pity Economy," won the 2016 Earl S. and Esther Johnson Prize.
+His research centers on poverty and inequality in the urban US, especially as they manifest in homelessness and residential instability, forced displacement and mobility, informal housing, and medical affliction.
+He also has strong interests in ethnography, qualitative network analysis, and social theory.
+Originally from Philadelphia, he earned an undergraduate degree in anthropology before working as a research assistant on two mixed-methods studies and completing a master's degree in social sciences.

 M.A. in Social Sciences, University of Chicago